 With a turnover growth of 15%, AKD is one of the Netherland's fastest-growing firms.
 Its services include tax advice and tax return work, support with corporation tax, advance taxation and transaction taxes.
 AKD also works closely with specialists from other legal disciplines and its international network to support clients.

 The firm's team is composed of nine tax partners, led by Huub Laauwen, whose Luminous merged with AKD in 2016.
 Laauwen's speciality is national and international companies and wealthy individuals.
-The firm has offices in Amsterdam, Breda, Eindhoven and Rotterdam.
+The firm has offices in Amsterdam, Breda, Brussels, Eindhoven, Luxembourg and Rotterdam.

 Partner Godfried Kinnegim is the head of the tax practice at Allen & Overy.
 His expertise covers international and domestic tax planning, particularly M&A, real estate, public-private partnerships, project finance and tax litigation.

 Another key partner is John Brouwer, who specialises in tax planning for multinational businesses.
 Brouwer has extensive experience with setting up employee share plans and other incentive schemes.

 Allen & Overy advises clients across all areas of tax and specialises in domestic and international transactions, finance structuring and fund management.
 This remit extends to spin-offs, international restructuring and corporate joint ventures.
 Financial services are a key practice area for the Dutch practice.